Emergency Medical Services (EMS)

 During any interview process, it is always of benefit to you and the program to be yourself.
 There is no advice specific for EMS fellowship interviews.
-Program directors (like any supervisor) are looking for energetic candidates with a commitment to learn about EMS and take that knowledge to improve the field.
+Program directors, like any supervisor, are looking for energetic candidates with a commitment to learning about EMS and taking that knowledge to improve the field.

 What types of questions are typically asked?

-Questions may range from EMS specific to generalizations.
-For example, questions regarding the aspects of EMS that you feel are important, the latest science of EMS, or opinions about specific issues are all valid questions.
-Be knowledgeable about the latest controversies, scientific breakthroughs, and news in the area of out-of-hospital medicine.
-Most importantly, be prepared to explain why you want to complete an EMS fellowship and your career goals.
+Questions may range from EMS-specific to the more typical general interview prompts.
+For example, questions regarding the aspects of EMS that you feel are important, the latest science of EMS, or opinions about specific issues are all valid.
+Be knowledgeable about the latest controversies, scientific breakthroughs, and news in the area of prehospital medicine.
+Most importantly, be prepared to explain why you want to complete an EMS fellowship and elaborate on your career goals.